 Home equity line of credit (HELOC)

 A home equity line of credit (HELOC) is another way to fund your garage build or remodel.
 Like a home equity loan, a HELOC is based on the equity you have in your home.
 HELOC interest rates are variable and influenced by the prime rate and the margin set by the lender.
-You’ll only pay interest on what you borrow.

 A cash-out refinance can help you add a garage to your mortgage by replacing your existing mortgage with a new loan for your current principal amount plus some of your home’s equity.
 Since you’re refinancing and taking out cash to pay for your garage build, you’ll be taking on more debt.